bomba-cat/EzGit/README.md

 - Pull: Yes
 - Commit: Yes
 - Init: W.I.P
-- Auto fill token and user: W.I.P
+- Auto fill token and user: Yes
 - Everything Else: No

 Working on bringing everything git has to a more easy to use userface for beginners.